zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 Congratulations!, you now have a working gem.
 What left is to publish it in [rubygems.org](https://rubygems.org/)

 ## Publishing Gem
 Now you can share `mygem` with the rest of the Ruby community.
-Publishing your gem out to RubyGems.org only takes one command, provided that you have an account on the site.
+Publishing your gem out to [RubyGems.org](https://rubygems.org/) only takes one command, provided that you have an account on the site.
 To set up your computer with your RubyGems account:
 ```
-curl -u gathuku  https://rubygems.org/api/v1/api_key.yaml > ~/.gem/credentials > chmod ~/.gem/credentials
+curl -u ruby_gem_username  https://rubygems.org/api/v1/api_key.yaml > ~/.gem/credentials > chmod ~/.gem/credentials
 ```
-The above command will get ruby gem API key and stores it in  `~/.gem/credentials` then change directory permissions to `0600`.
+The above command will get [rubyGems.org](https://rubygems.org/) API key and stores it in  `~/.gem/credentials` and change directory permissions to `0600`.

-Now you can public your gem with command
+Now you can publish your gem with command.
+The command will take spec version push to version control with the tag.
+Then push to specified gem server ie rubygems.org
 ```
 docker-compose run app rake release
 ```